CraveFM/nsDirectiveTouchAnimationApp/README.md

 - [ ] Change the constructors

-change the constructor from :
+change the constructors from :

 ```typescript
   constructor() { }